Wise314/black-hole-information-paradox-resolution/black-hole-paradox-paper/READING_GUIDE.md

 Section 2.3 explicitly distinguishes mass, entropy, and information.
 The empirical validation is supporting evidence; the core argument is mathematical constraint elimination.

+This guide addresses common questions; the arguments themselves are in the paper.

 ---

 ## Key Structural Points